Sunneversets-Studio/git-tutorial/Git & Github.md

   `git commit -am 'finished the feature'`

   `git push origin yourfeature#issuenumber # git push <remote> <branch>`

-- Use OpsWorks to upload your code to AWS for testing (see conf-cookbook repo for instructions)

 - Then, go to github.com and issue a pull request using the branch